Intel Corporation

 Series E in 2007

-Mformation Technologies, Inc. specializes in mobile device management software for mobile operators, service providers, and enterprises.
-Founded in 1999 and headquartered in Edison, New Jersey, the company also has offices in several international locations, including the United Kingdom, India, China, Japan, Northern Ireland, and Malaysia.
-Its flagship product, the MFORMATION SERVICE MANAGER Suite, offers a comprehensive suite of solutions for mobile device management.
-This includes features for provisioning and configuration, firmware management, application management, diagnostics, security management, and enterprise device management.
-Mformation Technologies focuses on enhancing customer experience with voice and data services, while also providing security and device management technology tailored for the evolving landscape of mobile and Internet of Things applications.
+Mformation Software Technologies, Inc. specializes in mobile device management software designed for mobile operators, service providers, and enterprises.
+Founded in 1999 and headquartered in Edison, New Jersey, with additional offices in locations such as the United Kingdom, India, China, Japan, Northern Ireland, and Malaysia, the company offers the MFORMATION SERVICE MANAGER Suite.
+This integrated software solution includes features for provisioning and configuration, firmware management, application management, diagnostics and repair, security management, enterprise device management, and customer experience management.
+Mformation is recognized for its comprehensive approach to managing both mobile and Internet of Things devices, ensuring robust security and efficient operational management for its clients.

 Arch Rock